FreneticFurry/Unity-Refraction-Shader/README.md

 - there's alot that i would change and even add BUT i probably wont because well.. im just lazy

 {things i can but may not change}
-- adding a mask to the refraction to prevent bleeding from objects in front so it only refracts the ones behind it properly
+- adding a mask to the refraction to prevent bleeding from objects in front so it only refracts the ones behind it properly (this is just a thought currently and may not be added lmao)
-- adding a distance ma bober to get a better angle then what it currently has (more towards snells law)
-- adding another tint for inner tint instead of only having the option for the outside (this has now been added!)
 - adding joe (would be a great addition)

 {what you can do}